Towards Optimal Sobolev Norm Rates for the Vector-Valued Regularized Least-Squares Algorithm: Introduction

-This manuscript extends the results from the earlier work of \cite{lietal2022optimal} in the following ways: \begin{itemize} \item While \cite{lietal2022optimal} consider a specific instance of infinite-dimensional RLS in terms of the conditional mean embedding, by assuming that the response variable $Y$ takes values in a RKHS, we offer an updated analysis of the RLS algorithm which applies to more general infinite-dimensional spaces $\cal Y$.
+\paragraph{Contributions of this work.} This manuscript extends the results from the earlier work of \cite{lietal2022optimal} in multiple ways: \begin{itemize} \item \emph{Vector-valued interpolation spaces.} While \cite{lietal2022optimal} consider a specific instance of infinite-dimensional RLS in terms of the conditional mean embedding, by assuming that the response variable $Y$ takes values in a RKHS, we offer an updated analysis of the RLS algorithm which applies to more general infinite-dimensional spaces $\cal Y$.
 Our study covers both the hard learning scenario (misspecified setting) when $F_* \notin \cG$ and the easy learning scenario (well-specified setting) when $F_* \in \cG$ (see Theorem~\ref{theo:upper_rate_bis}).
 In order to cover the misspecified case, we construct novel interpolation spaces of vector-valued functions in terms of an isomorphism which allows to represent functions and linear operators in terms of a tensor product \citep{mollenhauer2020nonparametric, mollenhauer2022learning}.
 In both cases, when $\cal Y$ is real-valued, we recover the same rate as in \cite{fischer2020sobolev}, the current best known rate for real-valued kernel ridge regression in the literature.
-We adopt and modify the integral operator technique in order to avoid assuming the trace condition required by \citet{caponnetto2007optimal}.
-Furthermore, with the reduction technique, we obtain, in many cases, a matching lower rate even when $\cal Y$ is infinite-dimensional (see Theorem~\ref{theo:lower_bound}).
 We provide a thorough comparison to previous works after stating our results.

+\item \emph{Proof technique.} Building upon our previous work, our definition of the vector-valued interpolation spaces allows to modify the integral operator technique while avoiding the aforementioned trace condition for $T$ required by \citet{caponnetto2007optimal}.
+We bypass the trace condition by making use of tensor product arguments.
+This allows to reduce the infinite-dimensional learning scenario to known real-valued arguments in multiple instances in our proofs.

-In particular, we provide new dimension-free results for misspecified multitask learning in finite-dimensional spaces, which were not studied before in this context, to the best of our knowledge.
+\item \emph{Finite dimensions.} The results of this work naturally cover dimension-free rates for misspecified multitask learning in finite-dimensional spaces.
+To the best of our knowledge, such a setting has not been investigated before in the literature.

+\item \emph{Lower rates.} With the so-called reduction technique, we obtain lower rates for the the general vector-valued learning setting even when $\cal Y$ is infinite-dimensional (see Theorem~\ref{theo:lower_bound}).
+These rates match our upper rates in many cases.